-Context Menu On diagram or Project Browser Right-click Business Process Simulation Artifact Show BPSim Configuration -------------- ---
+Context Menu On a diagram or the Browser window Right-click Business Process Simulation Artifact Show BPSim Configuration -------------- ---

 The BPMN Simulation Configuration Report View

 This view initially displays a hierarchy of the parameters in the selected configuration that have values and, in the column under the configuration name, the values set for those parameters.
 You can expand or collapse individual tab and parameter items using the +/- expansion/contraction boxes, or the hierarchy as a whole by right-clicking on the view and selecting the 'Collapse All' or 'Expand All' options.
 To review the results more easily, you can also drag the tab off the workspace to become a floating display, and expand the display to full screen size.